UniMath/agda-unimath/src/foundations/13-function-extensionality.lagda.md

 Π-Truncated-Type' :
   (k : 𝕋) {l1 l2 : Level} (A : UU l1) (B : A → UU-Truncated-Type k l2) →
   UU-Truncated-Type k (l1 ⊔ l2)
-Π-Truncated-Type' k A B =
-  pair (type-Π-Truncated-Type' k A B) (is-trunc-type-Π-Truncated-Type' k A B)
+pr1 (Π-Truncated-Type' k A B) = type-Π-Truncated-Type' k A B pr2 (Π-Truncated-Type' k A B) = is-trunc-type-Π-Truncated-Type' k A B

 -- We define the dependent product of truncated types